Nutmito/PHP-PDO-CRUD/README.md

 ### *📑How to use*:

-git clone in xampp's htdocs folder 📂
+git clone in xampp's htdocs folder. 📂

     git clone https://github.com/Nutmito/PHP-PDO-CRUD.git

+Import the tborder.sql file into the database.

 ### *📜Credit*: